xnvme/xnvme/docs/background/platforms/linux/index.md

 ## System Configuration

-To use the Linux backend you need to be running a Linux distribution. xNVMe is likely to work on most Linux distributions, however to ensure compatibility we recommend using one of the distributions listed in the {ref}`sec-toolchain` section.
+Linux is one of several supported platforms. **xNVMe** is likely to work on most Linux distributions, however to ensure compatibility we recommend using one of the distributions listed in the {ref}`sec-toolchain` section.

 To use the async. interfaces `libaio`, `io_uring`, and `io_uring_cmd` they need to be enabled in the Linux Kernel.
 You can check for support by